Content Writer at SocialBee

 What is the Bluesky app?

 Bluesky is a social media platform designed to give users more control over their data and experience.
-Unlike X or Meta’s Threads, which are run by big corporations that manage everything centrally, Bluesky uses a decentralized approach.
-This means users have more control over what happens to their data, who can access it, and how they interact on the platform.
+Unlike X or Threads, which rely on centralized systems controlled by corporations, Bluesky uses decentralization to empower its users.
+This means you have more say over how your data is used, who can access it, and how your content appears.

-It you’re wondering who owns Bluesky now, the platform is currently led by CEO Jay Graber, who’s focused on building a system where users have more control over what they see and how their content is handled.
-This sets Bluesky apart from the ad-driven models of X and Threads, offering a more open and user-focused alternative.
+It you’re wondering who owns Bluesky now, the platform is currently led by CEO Jay Graber, who’s focused on building a system that sets Bluesky apart from more traditional social networks.

 - Choose or create custom domains to represent their profiles.